kuhree/www/src/content/posts/docker-on-macos.md

   VM of some sort for to actually run the containers.
 tags:
   - docker
-  - MacOS
+  - macos
 ---

 ## Table of contents

 ## The "Problem"

-Running `docker` on MacOS is fun.
-This is because MacOS requires a Linux VM of some sort for to actually run the containers.
+Running `docker` on MacOS is _not_ fun.
+This is because MacOS (and probably Windows?) requires a Linux VM of some sort for to actually run the containers.
+This is because Docker runs on top of Linux's LXC capabilities.

+House of cards?
+Or, Shoulders of the Giants?

-This isn't my favorite thing, but as far as I can tell there's just no way to get around that.
+This isn't my favorite thing, but as far as I can tell there's no way to get around that.
 The VM is required and causes some slowdown in comparison with a "bare-metal" runtime on Linux.